Native American–Jewish relations: History

-Jewish settlement in North America
+17th to 19th centuries

 This 1885 photo is listed as "Solomon Bibo governor of Acoma & his officers 1885 - 1886".
 Solomon is marked as #15.

 According to University of Toronto professor David S. Koffman, writer of The Jews' Indian, American Jewish history is "part of the process of colonialism" and the emigration of European, North African, and Middle Eastern Jews to newly founded settler-colonial states such as the United States is "the story of modern Jewish life".
 Koffman claims that European Jews have been both victims of colonialism in Europe and perpetrators of colonialism in North America.

 The United States Constitution of 1789 and the Naturalization Act of 1790 do not mention Jews.
 European Jews, like other Europeans, were classified as "free white citizens" under the law.
 Under law, white Jews were understood to be different from white Christians primarily due to religious belief and religious practice.

 In 1822, the Moroccan-born Sephardic Jewish businessman and social reformer Moses Elias Levy established a Jewish settlement called Pilgrimage Plantation near what is now Micanopy, Florida.
 The intent of the settlement was to provide a safe haven for Jewish refugees from Europe.
 The settlement was damaged by fire in December 1835 by the Seminole during the Second Seminole War.
 The Seminole burned a sugar house on the plantation and its contents.
 The plantation was then abandoned and some of the property was moved to another location, which the Seminole threatened to destroy, so the property was destroyed to prevent the Seminole from claiming it.
 Levy later filed a claim with the government for its value, but the government decided against compensating him.

 A small number of Jews, mostly from Germany, participated in the settlement of the American frontier.
 The 2022 documentary "Jews of the Wild West", chronicles the history of Jewish pioneers and was made in consultation with Jewish and Native advisors to ensure historical accuracy and sensitivity.

 The Prussian-born Jewish trader Solomon Bibo, who became a colonial governor of the Acoma Pueblo, married the Acoma Pueblo woman Juana Valle and she converted to Judaism.
 Descendants of Solomon and Juana live in New Mexico.